Spoiler alert…

 Their coats…

-Will also come in the same colors as their Siamese cousins: chocolate, lilac, blue and seal.
+They will also come in the same colors as their Siamese cousins: chocolate, lilac, blue, and seal.
 These are considered show Balinese, but the Traditional Cat Association also recognizes a fluffier, rounder type of Balinese.

 Grooming and maintenance of a Balinese cat

-One might think that with all this fur that the Balinese cat breed would be difficult to groom or care for but the truth is that, they are quite easy to care for in terms of grooming.
+One might think that with all this fur, the Balinese cat breed would be difficult to groom or care for, but the truth is that they are pretty easy to care for in terms of grooming.

 Most Balinese cats…

-Will only need to be combed or brushed once a week and a bath is rarely needed.
-It’s a good idea to keep Balinese cats indoors-only, as they are susceptible to disease from other cats, attacks from dogs or other predators, and due to how pretty these guys are, its often very “tempting” for neighbors to suddenly try to adopt any outdoor Balinese cats roaming around the neighborhood!
+It must only be combed or brushed once a week, and a bath is rarely needed.
+It’s a good idea to keep Balinese cats indoors only, as they are susceptible to disease from other cats, attacks from dogs or other predators, and due to how pretty these guys are, it’s often very “tempting” for neighbors to suddenly try to adopt any outdoor Balinese cats roaming around the neighborhood!

 Did we mention they like to “meow” a lot?

-Balinese cats and especially Balinese kittens love to play, and because they are highly intelligent they can often get bored sitting around the house all day without someone to play with or stimulate their minds.
+Also, Balinese cats, especially Balinese kittens, love to play, and because they are brilliant, they can often get bored sitting around the house all day without someone to play with or stimulate their minds.
+And by play, we mean “run and jump.”
+These guys are very agile and athletic cats who love to chase and climb almost anything, including you!

 Balinese are also…

-Able to play fetch and have been proven able to walk on a leash, as well as learn tricks, like many dog breeds.
+They can play fetch and have been proven able to walk on a leash and learn tricks, like many dog breeds.
 Essentially, they need to be constantly entertained, so be ready to have toys out that they can play with, or you may find your house in disarray when you come back after work.

 And you know…

-Who else this describes?
+Who else does this describe?
 Kids!
-Which is why the Balinese cat breed being such a great cat breed for those with small children.
-Their pleasant disposition and constant desire to have someone to play with “meshes” perfectly for any parent looking to entertain both a cat and a toddler.
+This is why the Balinese cat breed is such a great one for those with small children.
+Their pleasant disposition and constant desire to have someone to play with “meshes” perfectly for any parent looking to entertain a cat and a toddler.

 But be warned…

-Overall, its safe to say that the Balinese cat breed is generally a pretty health cat breed even though it is known to be at risk for many of the same hereditary medical conditions which also affect the Siamese cat breed as well.
+Overall, it’s safe to say that the Balinese cat breed is generally pretty healthy, even though it is known to be at risk for many of the same hereditary medical conditions that also affect the Siamese cat breed.

 Conditions such as: